-Meals will often be taken with the family, with conversation in English, which can be a wonderful and enriching experience for some.
-To stay in a heritage homestay is a treat for most people and we feel that they have a unique charm and romantic atmosphere which makes them well worth considering, at least for part of your holiday.
+Meals will often be had with the family, with conversation in English, which can be an enjoyable and enriching experience for some.
+To stay in a heritage homestay is a treat for most people, and we feel that they have a unique charm and romantic atmosphere which makes them well worth considering, at least for part of your holiday.

 Ayisha Manzil, Thalassery